loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 Given a reserve requirement and an amount of money that a bank is holding in reserve, the money multiplier formula tells us how high the bank's deposits can get.
 The level of deposits, then, will determine how much money is available to be used as loans.

 As we will see, with a lower the reserve requirement, banks will be required to hold a smaller percentage of their deposits as reserves.
-Hence, a lower reserve requirement will increase the supply of loanable funds, and so loans will increase.
+Hence, a lower reserve requirement will increase the supply of loanable funds, and so loans (i.e., borrowing) will increase.

 On the other hand, a higher reserve requirement means that banks have to hold a larger percentage of their deposits in reserve.
 Therefore, a higher reserve requirement will decrease the supply of loanable funds, and so loans will decrease. ([Note](/macro/open_notes/#loanable_funds))